moodle-an-hochschulen/moodle-block_course_overview_campus/README.md

 Requirements
 ------------
-This plugin requires Moodle 2.7+
+This plugin requires Moodle 2.8+

 Changes
 -------
+* 2014-01-29 - Check compatibility for Moodle 2.8, no functionality change
 * 2014-10-20 - Bugfix: There were problems with the term filter and courses which start on the term start day and / or term starting on january 1st
 * 2014-10-20 - Add multilanguage support to noteachertext string
 * 2014-08-29 - Update README file